Staying On Top of Your Pet’s Eye Health

 But is it a break pets and pet owners can afford to take?

-Facts about fleas:
+Facts about Fleas:

 If you think your indoor pets are not susceptible to fleas, think again.

-Can my pet get fleas in the winter?
+Can my Pet get Fleas in the Winter?

 Under natural circumstances, it would be unlikely your pet would become infested with fleas during the winter since they tend to be dormant during the colder weather.

-How do I control fleas?
+How do I Control Fleas?

 In addition to preventing fleas and ticks on your pet, remember to take steps to make it less likely fleas and ticks will stick around your home.
+Be sure to:

-Talking about ticks
+Talking about Ticks

 Ticks are creepy, crawly, and can be deadly.
 Though these pests can be invisible to the naked eye (some are the size of a pinhead), don’t let winter fool you into a false sense of safety.